Minority influence: Mechanism

 Moscovici's (1980, 1985) conversion theory outlines a dual process of social influence.
 When an individual's views differ from the majority view, this causes inner turmoil, motivating the individual to reduce conflict by using a comparison process, leading to compliance and public acceptance of the majority position to avoid ostracism and potential ridicule.
 Therefore, majority influence is seen as normative social influence because often it is generated by a desire to fit in and conform to the group, e.g. Asch's (1951) line study.

 Conversely, a minority view is more distinctive, capturing attention and resulting in a validation process, where people carefully analyse the discrepancy between their own view and the minority view.
 This often results in attitude conversion, where the individual is convinced that the minority view is correct, which is much more likely to be private rather than public.

 Majority influence occurs when people conform to certain beliefs and behaviours in order to be accepted by others.
 Unlike majority influence, minority influence can rarely influence others through normative social influence because the majority is indifferent to the minority's perspective of them.
 To influence the majority, the minority group would take the approach of informational social influence (Wood, 1994).
 By presenting information that the majority does not know or expect, this new or unexpected information catches the attention of the majority to carefully consider and examine the minority's view.
 After consideration, when the majority finds more validity and merit in the minority's view, the majority group has a higher chance of accepting part or all of the minority opinion.

 Although the majority group may accept part or all of the minority view, that fact does not necessarily indicate that the majority has been completely influenced by the minority.
 A study by Elizabeth Mannix and Margaret Ann Neale (2005) shows that having the support from the majority leader could prove to be the critical factor in getting the minority opinion to be heard and be accepted.
 The support of a leader gives the majority more confidence in the merit of the minority opinion, leading to an overall respect for the minority.
 The strength of the "key people" (Van Avermaet, 1996) comes from the reputation built from their consistency of behaviors and ideas.
 Involving key people will benefit the minority view because people are more open to hear from others whom they trust and respect.
 In minority influence, a few influential leaders can influence the opposing majority to the minority's way of thinking.
+Even small changes in the influence of a minority ideology can trigger substantial changes in behavior or beliefs.
 In the end, having a more supportive and active minority group could lead to innovative and better decision-making.